 - Newsmaker: Surveillance City, Washington DC

-Next time you visit Washington and go up the Capitol Steps, or just have a picnic on the Washington Mall, you may be watched.
-It won't just be the cop on the street, but the FBI, Secret Service and other agencies with access to what's becoming America's most extensive video surveillance system.
+Travelers and locals visiting Washington, DC locations like the Capitol Steps and the Washington Mall are in for a surprise.
+They're all being watched - and not just by the cop on the street, but the FBI, Secret Service and other agencies with access to what's becoming America's most extensive video surveillance system.
 Jess Bravin, of The Wall Street Journal, previews the futuristic Joint Operation Command Center.
+(Originally broadcast February 2, 2002.)

 FROM THIS EPISODE